 Finally, human systems are not static.
 The dynamism of congregational systems means that no opportunity or challenge will ever be encountered the same way twice.
-The leader, the faith community, and the context are in a constant state of growth and change.
+The leader, even if it is the same person, the faith community, and the context are in a constant state of growth and change.
 A successful decision made at one time will not have the exact same results when executed at a later time, because change has occurred and the actors are not the same.
-Richard Hester and Kelli Walker-Jones illustrate how frequently members of their peer-learning groups had to search through their own and their churches' stories to find new solutions to difficult situations.
-Adaptation is a constant need because the changing circumstances will not allow the same results time and time again.

-9 Christopher Hammon, "Connected Learning for Ministry in a Technological Age," in Robert Reber and Bruce Roberts, eds., A Lifelong Call to Learn: Continuing Education for Religious Leaders, Herndon, VA: The Alban Institute, 2010, 279.
+2 Christopher Hammon, "Connected Learning for Ministry in a

+Technological Age," in Robert Reber and Bruce Roberts, eds., A Lifelong Call to Learn Continuing Education for Religious Leaders (Herndon, VA: The Alban Institute, 2010), 279.